DETAILED ACTION

 Dependent claims recite additional subject matter which further narrows or defines the abstract idea embodied in the claims:

-Claims 6 and 14 recite limitations pertaining to providing a reward to a user who has provided the personal sperm data or a user who owns the sperm data provided to the external organization or company, which is also certain methods of organizing human activity including managing personal behaviors, as personnel working for a healthcare organization or external company/organization (e.g., a research institution) could provide a reward to a user for sharing their personal sperm data.
+Claims 6 and 14 recite limitations pertaining to providing a reward to a user who has provided the personal sperm data or a user whose sperm data is provided to the external organization or company, which is also certain methods of organizing human activity including managing personal behaviors, as personnel working for a healthcare organization or external company/organization (e.g., a research institution) could provide a reward to a user for sharing their personal sperm data.
 This is not sufficient to integrate the judicial exception into a practical application or amount to significantly more than the abstract idea.

 The dependent claims have been given the full two-part analysis including analyzing the additional limitations both individually and in combination.
 The dependent claims, when analyzed individually, and in combination, are also held to be patent ineligible under 35 U.S.C.
 101 as they include all of the limitations of claim 1 or claim 9 respectively.
 The additional recited limitations of the dependent claims fail to establish that the claims do not recite an abstract idea because the additional recited limitations of the dependent claims merely further narrow the abstract idea.
 Beyond the limitations which recite the abstract idea, the claims recite additional elements consistent with those identified above with respect to the independent claims which encompass adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea - see MPEP 2106.05(f).
 Accordingly, these additional elements do not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.